CelikAli/CelikAli.github.io/README.md

 # Online Resume

-This is the source code for my online resume.\
+This is the source code for my resume website.
-The website can be accessed through [here](https://alicelik.me).
+I am currently not maintaining the website and it is inactive.